ediesalasmiller/meet/README.md

     Then their city should be changed to that city (i.e., “Berlin, Germany”) And the list of suggestions should disappear.
     And the user should receive a list of upcoming events in that city.

+   JEST dependency for tdd
+   Jest-Cucumber for BDD acceptance testing
+   PUPPETEER FOR CHROMIUM END TO END TESTING